RSPCA Victoria’s Tips for Keeping Pets Safe on New Year’s Eve

 “If you are still concerned about your pet, speaking to your veterinarian about other preparation techniques, or even medication options, can give you some peace of mind.”

-You can learn more about supporting your pet during fireworks here.
+Learn more about supporting your pet during fireworks.

 Other related content